The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

 Register to vote online.
 Alternatively, download, print, and fill out the Minnesota mail-in voter registration form.
-Mail the completed form to your Municipal Clerk’s office.
+Mail the completed form to your county election office or the Minnesota Secretary of State.

 Check your registration status.